 Refreshing competences continuously

 The rise in employee competence represents a major competitive challenge for companies.
-How can you rethink training to reinforce the acquisition of essential competences for tomorrow’s world?
+How can you rethink training to reinforce the acquisition of competences essential to tomorrow’s world?

 Develop the employability of your staff members